hoplaahei/hoplaahei.github.io/_posts/2013-12-25-safe-backups-with-lvm-snapshots.md

 published: true
 ---

-This guide assumes the reader knows how to:
+This guide assumes the reader:

-- use a terminal
+- can use a console
-- partition a disk
+- already has an LVM setup

 Creating an LVM snapshot is useful as it makes a "freeze" of the filesystem so that running write operations do not leave the filesystem in an inconsistent state.
 LVM requires the creation of a snapshot volume to store them, but the snapshots only start to take up space when changes happen, so it is fine to limit the snap partition to a few gigs.